Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Compute-optimized C3.
 - [ ] Storage-optimized 12.

-### True or False: Without lAM, you cannot control the tasks a particular user or system can do and what AWS resources they might use.
+### True or False: Without IAM, you cannot control the tasks a particular user or system can do and what AWS resources they might use.

 - [x] FALSE.